...

 Barley grains:

-2. Application of moderate heat and drying (roasting) to stop the germination process without deactivating or destroying the enzymes produced during germination.
+- Applying moderate heat and drying (roasting) to stop germination without deactivating or destroying the enzymes produced during germination.

 Malted grains: